 I'm Cynthia Lin, a second-year undergraduate student at the Massachusetts Institute of Technology studying computer science.
 My main interests are software engineering and full-stack development.
 I currently research human-computer interaction under Lea Verou through Professor David Karger's Haystack Group at CSAIL.
 This summer, I'll be joining Amazon as a software development engineer intern.

-I developed applications for neurotechnology research under the supervision of Dr. Nataliya Kosmyna and Professor Pattie Maes of the MIT Media Lab's Fluid Interfaces group.
-I've interned at TSMC and Kandra Labs, the team behind the open source asynchronous threaded group chat application Zulip.
+In the past, I developed applications for neurotechnology research for the MIT Media Lab's Fluid Interfaces group.
+I also interned at TSMC and Kandra Labs, the team behind the open source group chat application Zulip.

 Take a look at my projects if you're interested in learning more about my work.
-You can also get in touch with me by emailing me at [first name][last initial]@[school initials].edu.
+Alternatively, you can get in touch with me by emailing me at [first name][last initial]@[school initials].edu.